Links to useful websites

 Child Benefit (previously known as Children's Allowance) is payable to the parents or guardians of children under 16 years of age, or under 18 years of age if the child is in full-time education, youth reach training or has a disability.
 Child Benefit is not paid for after the age of eighteen.

 Child Benefit is paid at one and a half times the appropriate monthly rate for twins, and at double the appropriate monthly rate for triplets and other multiple births.

 Under the Drugs Payment Scheme, an individual or family in Ireland only must pay €144 each month for approved prescribed drugs, medicines, and certain appliances for use by that person or his or her family in that month.
 The amount is determined from time to time by the Minister for Health and Children.
 If you have a GP Visit Card or do not have a Medical Card, you should apply for a Drugs Payment Scheme Card.

 Invalidity Pension is a payment for insured people who are permanently incapable of work because of an illness or incapacity.
 A doctor employed by the Department of Social Protection decides whether you are medically unfit for work and qualify on medical grounds for Invalidity Pension.

 To qualify you must:

 The Blind Pension is a means-tested payment paid to blind and visually impaired people who are habitually resident in Ireland.
 The payment is made by the Department of Social Protection.
-To qualify for the Pension you will be required to have an eye test by an opthalmic surgeon (paid for by the Department) to verify your visual impairment.
+To qualify for the Pension, you will be required to have an eye test by an Ophthalmic surgeon (paid for by the Department) to verify your visual impairment.